Above: Some Collages in the Archives

 Packages that arrive too late OR if there are not enough participants for the exchange will be held for the next exchange.

 COST: PARTICIPATION IS FREE.
-ONLY INCLUDE RETURN SHIPPING COST OR Self Address Stamped Envelope to hold six 9×12 collages
+ONLY INCLUDE RETURN SHIPPING COST of $10-$15 OR Self Addressed Stamped Envelope to hold six 8 x 10 inch collages You can include money or check or pay by paypal.com

-One collage is retained to be part of the permanent collection of the IMCAC, while remaining permanently on exhibition on the Museum’s Internet site and possibly exhibited in future exhibitions held by the Museum. (feel free to include extra works for the permanent collection)
+One collage is retained to be part of the permanent collection of the IMCAC, while remaining permanently on exhibition on the Museum’s Internet site, published in the annual Acquisitions Catalog and possibly exhibited in future exhibitions held by the Museum online or at a location. (feel free to include extra works for the permanent collection)

 The other 6 are distributed into parcels which are sent back to each contributing artist.
 So you send 7 of yours, get back 6 of others.